Today, FREYA BEER can confirm the release of her long-awaited debut album: ‘Beast’.

-To coincide with the album release, Freya has a major UK tour planned for November this year.
-Shows include venues in London, Manchester, Bristol, Birmingham, and Glasgow, as well as a hometown show at Southampton’s 1865.
-Full dates and details as follows:
+To coincide with the album release, Freya has a Major UK tour with her band, planned for November and December this year.
+Shows include dates in London, Manchester, Bristol, Birmingham, and Glasgow, Full dates and details as follows:

 FREYA BEER – LIVE DATES